Coderz75/Coderz75/README.md

 I have been coding since I was 8 :)

-I'm on replit, scratch, and discord!
+I'm on replit, and discord!

 Replit Acounts: